TinTran710/fpdf/README.md

-## Composer package for extracting information from PDF file
+## Composer package for extracting information from PDF files

+#Installation

+#Test